 Peeriosity’s iPollingTM capability was recently used to understand if member companies provide access to terminated employees to view pay information, and, if yes, how that access is provided.

-The first question asked the status of providing terminated employees with online access to view paychecks.
+The first question asked about the status of providing terminated employees with online access to view paychecks.
 The results show that 44% provide online access, 6% are considering the idea, and the other 50% have either decided not to provide access, or they haven’t yet evaluated the idea for doing so.

 Here are a few of the comments from responding companies: